sigh/Stern-Brocot-Tree/enumerate.md

   f\left(\begin{pmatrix} n & n' \\ m & m'\end{pmatrix}\right) = \frac{m+m'}{n+n'}
 $$

+TODO: Explain why fractions are in a wierd order.
+So that I is the identify matrix.
+Also point out that the matrix representation is useful.

 With these definitions, the path strings we created above are _equations_ to generate a value in the tree!
 Equivalently, we can think of the nodes of the tree being matrices themselves.